python-trio/trio-asyncio/docs/source/usage.rst

 +++++++++++++++++

 Sometimes you instead start with asyncio code which you wish to extend with some Trio portions.
-By far the best-supported approach here is to wrap your entire asyncio program in a Trio event loop.
+The best-supported approach here is to wrap your entire asyncio program in a Trio event loop.
 In other words, you should transform this code::